asphyxia-core/plugins/nostalgia@asphyxia/README.md

 ----------------------------
 A version that marked as **Experiment-Old** is _Not_ Primary supported experiment version.
 Since This plugin is mainly focused on Op.2, other versions may not work correctly.

+If you have a problem that move from old version to new version, There's webui for mitigate the issue.

 Changelog
 =========